tuyishimejohnson/my_resume/FinalResume/README.md

-This is the responsive resume that I created using HTML and CSS
+This is the responsive resume that I created using HTML, CSS and JavaScript.